Please scroll down, there’s lots to see here, and it's not in any special order (or click on names in the Table of Contents).

 amazing.
 I wish I could remember some of the great things he had to say

-cover story about Andy Statman notes at page 6: “To ensure that he can
+cover story about Andy Statman said at page 6: “To ensure that he can

 generate maximal tone and volume from the A-style, oval-holed